sciserver/opensciserver/components/java/racm/README.md

 - SQL Server with a `racm` database
 - Two Java agent JARs (required by AspectJ load-time weaving and EclipseLink):
   - `aspectjweaver-1.9.22.1.jar` (available in Gradle cache after building)
-  - `spring-instrument-5.3.31.jar` (download from Maven Central, store in `racm/lib/` which is gitignored)
+  - `spring-instrument.jar` (download from Maven Central, store in `racm/lib/` which is gitignored; version should match the Spring Framework version used by the project)

 ### Configuration